gautamo/ExecRay/README.md

 This program enables a user to input a file into our webapp.
 We execute the file in an AWS virtual machine instance and generate a log file of the running processes in the executable.
 The log file is generated on the screen to help experienced developers make an informed decision.

-Created by Neal, Gautam, Sahil, and Rishi
+Created and maintained by Gautam and Sahil

 ## Why Did We Make This Developer Tool?